Groaning Noise When Reversing (The Exact Reason Found)

 “I have experienced this problem myself with my 2003 Audi A3.
 When reversing, the rear brakes would make a loud squealing noise.
 The groan was caused by the word brake pads rubbing against each other.
 The squeal was so loud that it could be heard even at a distance of about 200 meters!
 A fix was to replace the word brake pads.
 Afterward, the squeal did not happen again.”

 When a brake pad becomes jammed or stuck to the rotor, it also emits a grinding or creaking sound when braking at low speed or reversing.
-Brake pads are stuck when there is no grease left in the sliding pins.

-I will recommend Sil-Glyde to lubricate the sliding pins of brake calipers.
+If you have stuck sliding pins, I will recommend Sil-Glyde to lubricate the sliding pins of brake calipers.

 rusted brake rotor